Max Wenner: Aftermath

 Wenner's brother claimed to believe that Max Wenner's death was an accident: "The captain indignantly denied any suggestion that his brother was engaged in any political activity which would make him a 'marked man' by Nazi agents.
 'He was a country squire who had no interest in politics.'"

-On 10 January 1937, six days after Wenner's final flight, a 22-year-old native of Cologne known as Herr Kruft fell 1220 m to his death from an airliner traveling from Düsseldorf.
+On 10 January 1937, six days after Wenner's final flight, a 22-year-old native of Cologne known as Herr Kruft fell 1220 m to his death from an airliner travelling from Düsseldorf.
 Herr Kruft landed near the village of Pesch minutes before the airliner landed at Cologne.
 Agricultural workers observed the body of Kruft falling out of the sky; his remains were found 4.8 km outside of the city.
 It was noted that pesch means bad luck in German.
 (More accurately pech—rather than pesch—is German for "bad luck".)

 Wenner's death was reported 10 days after the fact in the Icelandic newspaper Fálkinn, with a headline that translated to "A British friend of Iceland has died":

 For the past 5 years, Wenner has been here on land fishing for salmon, either in Grímsá or at Stórhöfði in Borgarfjörður, which he rented.
 He was known all over the country for his skill with salmon and was one of the best sportsmen in Britain.
 He loved this country and people very much and wanted to do everything for Icelanders.
 Many people in this country will miss a friend instead...he had two good Icelandic horses on his farm, which he used daily.
 Mr. Wenner had planned to come here this summer, as he had done recently.
 There is still no information on how this tragic accident happened."